USA CITIZENS

 Luggage and Travel Accessories

 Apart from strict rules regarding what may be carried on an aircraft, either as carry-on or checked-in luggage, things are getting worse regarding what you are allowed for free included in the ticket price.
 Airlines are charging considerable excess baggage fees to try and offset their increasing fuel costs.
 The solution is to travel as light as possible.
-Here are some examples:

 It's important to get the right luggage before you leave home.
 Apart from weight of the bags themselves, experienced travelers realise the importance of strong, good quality clothing, accessories, luggage and equipment that has to be relied on to provide long-term service under sometimes gruelling conditions.
-Here are sites worth visiting before your first major trip:

-Recording your Travel Adventures
+Recording and Logging your Travel Adventures

 You'll also want a photographic record, either with stills or videos, of your travels.
 Get good equipment before you leave home and learn to use it.
 Warranties are more effective and easier to get in your home country too – even if it means paying a slightly higher price than the 'bargain basements' of Asia!
 Duty Free Shops are rarely cheaper than 'downtown' or even home prices (other than perfume and alcohol) and for quality goods, Asian malls are not what they used to be.
 One exception is pirated DVDs and computer software.
 There is no competition for that elsewhere!